American Express vs. Axos Bank

 The Bottom Line

 Choose American Express if you want a no-strings-attached account, or you want Zelle for quick transfers.
-Choose Axos Bank if getting the best rate matters most, BBB rating matters to you, or you're an Android user.
+Choose Axos Bank if getting the best rate matters most, or BBB rating matters to you.

 Important Considerations